-"(1) any educational institution or federally funded research and development center that is associated with an educational institution in accordance with Office of Management and Budget Circular A-21, as in effect on January 1, 1999; or
+"(1) any educational institution or federally funded research and development center that is associated with an educational institution in accordance with Office of Management and Budget Circular A-21, as in effect on January 1, 1999; or or services to the Department of Defense. "(i) EFFECTIVE DATE.-The amendments made by subsections (a) and (b) [see Tables for classification] shall take effect 180 days after the date of enactment of this Act [Oct.
+5, 1999], and shall apply with respect to-

-"(2) any contract with a nonprofit entity that provides research and development and related products or services to the Department of Defense. "(1) EFFECTIVE DATE.-The amendments made by sub-
+"(2) any contract with a nonprofit entity that provides research and development and related products or services to the Department of Defense